alshedivat/al-folio/_news/announcement_1.md

 related_posts: false
 ---

-Re-entering the (non-academic) job market and seeking opportunities in engineering software development/integration (digital twins, ROMs, etc.) - HUGE bonus if the project is targeted toward sustainability in the maritime sector emoji! :smile: :sailboat: 	:earth_americas:
+Re-entering the (non-academic) job market and seeking opportunities in engineering software development/integration (digital twins, ROMs, etc.) - HUGE bonus if the project is targeted toward sustainability in the maritime sector :smile: :sailboat: 	:earth_americas: